mattcarlotta/nvi/README.md

 ## Installation

-Download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).
+For the best compatibility [build and install from source](https://github.com/mattcarlotta/nvi-bin#build-and-install-from-source).
+Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

-For Windows (PowerShell) users, skip to the [building and installing](https://github.com/mattcarlotta/nvi-bin/blob/main/README.md#building-and-installing) for Windows subsection.
+For Windows (PowerShell) users, you'll want to add the binary to a directory then add that directory to the PowerShell `PATH`.
+For more information, take a look at the
+[building and installing](https://github.com/mattcarlotta/nvi-bin#building-and-installing) Windows subsection on how to add a directory to your `PATH`.

 Then place the binary in one of the directories (owned by `$USER`, not by `root`) located in your shell `$PATH`:
 ```sh